ibm-bluemix-mobile-services/bms-samples-swift-hellopush/README.md

 # iOS helloPush Sample Application for Bluemix Mobile Services
 ---
 This iOS helloPush sample contains an Swift project that you can use to learn more about the IBM Push Notification Service.

+### Requirements

+* iOS 8.0+
+* Xcode 7.3, 8.0 beta 4, 8.0 beta 5
+* Swift 2.2 - 3.0

 Use the following steps to configure the helloPush sample for Swift: